-With regards to volunteering staff positions, conference registrations or applications, as well as registrations or applications to any other event that we organise, we collect and process the following information:
+With regards to volunteering staff positions, conference registrations or applications, as well as registrations or applications to any other event that we organise or collaborate on, we collect and process the following information:

-We process personal or institutional details such as name, email address, address, date of birth, qualifications, experience, information relating to your education or employment history, skills and experience that you provide to us.
+We process personal or institutional details such as name, email address, address, date of birth, qualifications, skills, experience, and information relating to your education or employment history that you provide to us.

 Information we collect from other sources

-We do not collect information from other sources.
-The only information we collect has been provided by yourself.
+We do not collect information from other non-public sources.

 Uses made of your information